Attacking c-MARL More Effectively: A Data Driven Approach: Experiments

-In this section, we evaluate our model-based attack c-MBA comprehensively with the following 5 experiments to demonstrate the effectiveness of our method: \begin{itemize} \itemsep{-0.075ex} \item \textbf{Experiment (I): model-free baselines vs model-based attack cMBA on $\ell_{\infty}$-constrained perturbation}: we compare cMBA with other baselines when attacking individual agent under $\ell_\infty$ constraint. \item \textbf{Experiment (II): model-free baselines vs model-based attack cMBA on $\ell_{1}$ perturbation}: we compare cMBA with other baselines when attacking individual agent under $\ell_1$ constraint. \item \textbf{Experiment (III): adversarial attacks using dynamics model with various accuracy}: we illustrate the performance of our cMBA approach when using dynamics model with various accuracy. \item \textbf{Experiment (IV): effectiveness of learned adaptive victim selection}: we evaluate the performance of Algorithm~\ref{alg:A3} with other variants of cMBA.
-Our results show that in \textbf{HalfCheetah (6x1)} environment, under $\varepsilon=0.05$ and $\ell_\infty$ budget constraint, the amount of team reward reduction of our learned agents selection scheme is 33\%, 80\%, and 35\% \textit{more} than the cases when attacking fixed agents, random agents, or greedily selected agent, respectively. \item \textbf{Experiment (V): attacking multiple agents using model-free baselines vs model-based attack cMBA with $\ell_{\infty}$ perturbation}: we report results on attacking multiple agents simutaneously. \end{itemize}
+We evaluate c-MBA comprehensively with the following 6 experiments: \begin{itemize} \itemsep{-0.075ex} \item \textbf{Experiment (I) -- model-free baselines vs model-based attack c-MBA using $\ell_{\infty}$-constrained perturbation}: we compare c-MBA-F and c-MBA-D with other baselines when attacking individual agent under $\ell_\infty$ constraint. \item \textbf{Experiment (II) -- effectiveness of learned adaptive victim selection}: we evaluate the performance of Alg.~\ref{alg:A3} with other heuristicly selected variants of c-MBA.
+Our results show that in \textbf{HalfCheetah(6x1)} environment, under $\varepsilon=0.05$ and $\ell_\infty$ budget constraint, the amount of team reward reduction of our learned agents selection scheme can be up to 80\% \textit{more} than the cases when using heuristic strategy to select victim agent. \item \textbf{Experiment (III) -- attacking multiple agents using model-free baselines vs model-based attack c-MBA with $\ell_{\infty}$ perturbation}: we report results on attacking multiple agents simultaneously.
+This setting is not considered in \citep{lin2020robustness}. \item \textbf{Experiment (IV) -- model-free baselines vs model-based attack c-MBA in MPE(3x5) environment}: we compare c-MBA-D with other baselines under $\ell_\infty$ and $\ell_1$ constraint. \item \textbf{Experiment (V) -- model-free baselines vs model-based attack c-MBA on $\ell_{1}$ perturbation}: we compare c-MBA-F and c-MBA-D with other baselines when attacking individual agent under $\ell_1$ constraint. \item \textbf{Experiment (VI) -- adversarial attacks using dynamics model with various accuracy}: we illustrate the performance of c-MBA when using dynamics model with various accuracy. \end{itemize}